Careers in Specialized Fields

 Certified Fiber Optics Technician Course (CFOT)

-This introductory 3-day fiber optics course is designed for anyone interested in becoming a Certified Fiber Optics Technician.
-This program prepares the student to take the CFOT (Certified Fiber Optics Technician) test, sanctioned by the FOA (Fiber Optics Association), which is given and graded on the final class day.
-This course also introduces the student to industry standards governing FTTD (Fiber To The Desk), FTTH (Fiber To The Home, LAN/WAN fiber networks), and basic fusion and mechanical splicing.
-Students will learn how to identify fiber types; recognize various connectors used in fiber installation; and install, terminate, splice, and properly test installed fiber cable to existing standards.
-This program explores the history and future of fiber optics and fiber optics capabilities, and cost of installation.
-Standards covered: NECA/FOA-301-2004, EIA/TIA 568-B.3, ANSI/TIA/EIA 607-A, and NEC Article 770-50, upon successful completion, this program is recognized for BICSI CECs (Continuing Education Credits): RCDD 21, Installer Level/2 Technician 21 CECs.
+Interested in becoming a Certified Fiber Optics Technician?
+Prepares you for the CFOT test, sanctioned by the FOA (Fiber Optics Association), which is given and graded on the final class day.
+Introduces you to industry standards governing FTTD (Fiber To The Desk), FTTH (Fiber To The Home, LAN/WAN fiber networks), and basic fusion and mechanical splicing.
+Learn how to identify fiber types; recognize various connectors used in fiber installation; and install, terminate, splice, and properly test installed fiber cable to existing standards.
+Prerequisites: ability to see and identify small items; ability to speak and read the English language.

 Certified Fiber Optics Specialist in Testing & Maintenance (CFOS/T)